Kevga/BeatSaberCinema/README.md

 Editing the json file by hand allows you to modify some settings that are not available in-game, for example to create a custom screen placement.
 Cinema includes the ability to change any object in the game scene, to better fit the video screen in environments that are currently not supported by Cinema.
 When editing the json file by hand, consider using a json validator to check for errors afterwards.

-Since version 1.2 the mod implements hot reloading the config file, so **changes to the video config take effect immediately upon saving the file**.
+The mod implements hot reloading the config file, so **changes to the video config take effect immediately upon saving the file**.
 This even applies while you are playing the map you are editing.

 The following tables list the currently available configuration options: